Dr. Y. Alicia Hong

 Courses developed at George Mason University:

-HAP 824: Systematic Review and Meta-Analysis for Health Services Research (after 2024)
+HAP 824: Systematic Review and Meta-Analysis for Health Services Research

 In this doctoral seminar, students will identify a current public health problem and conceptualize a systematic literature review to research the existing evidence on the problems’ causes, risk factors, interventions, or policies, then identify the gaps in the literature and explore appropriate strategies to address the problem.
 Quality assessment of research and meta-analysis will also be included.
 Students will learn to write a publishable systematic literature review manuscript.